Affiliate links on Android Authority may earn us a commission. Learn more.

 Google is hoping this pop-up warning will “shame” developers into updating their apps to more recent API levels, while simultaneously preventing at least some users from going forward with the installation of what could be a malicious app.

-This change will affect apps installed from any source, such as competing app stores from Huawei, Oppo, Xiaomi, etc. It will also affect sideload installations like those from Epic Games, where millions of Android users download Fortnite.
+This change will affect apps installed from any source, such as competing app stores from Huawei, OPPO, Xiaomi, etc. It will also affect sideload installations like those from Epic Games, where millions of Android users download Fortnite.

 At the Google Play Store, things will be even more strict.
 For new Play Store apps and apps receiving new updates in 2020, developers will be required to target API level 28 or higher, which is Android 9 Pie.
 Since Google controls the Play Store, it can deal with developers directly who don’t comply.

-Older apps that aren’t being updated will be unaffected by these new rules and apps designed for older versions of Android will also still be allowed.
+Newer apps that aren’t being updated will be unaffected by these new rules and apps designed for older versions of Android will also still be allowed.